Supported operating systems

 Flatcar

-Flatcar's root filesystem is (mostly) mounted read-only.
-Package updates are installed on a separate partition that is "promoted" at the next reboot.
+Flatcar mounts the root filesystem as read-only.
+The system applies package updates on a separate partition and promotes them at the next reboot.